LGBTQ rights in Florida: Local bans

 As of February 2020, several cities and counties in Florida have passed their own bans on conversion therapy on minors, namely Brevard County, Miami Beach, Wilton Manors, Miami, North Bay Village, West Palm Beach, Bay Harbor Islands, Lake Worth, El Portal, Key West, Boynton Beach, Tampa, Delray Beach, Riviera Beach, Wellington, Greenacres, Boca Raton, Oakland Park, Palm Beach County, Gainesville, Broward County, Alachua County, Fort Lauderdale, and Tallahassee.
 Conversion therapy bans have also been proposed or pending in other cities, for example in Sarasota, and St. Petersburg.

 On January 31, 2019, a federal judge granted a temporary injunction against part of the Tampa ordinance.
 The judge stopped the city from enforcing its ban on talk therapy, while a lawsuit, Vazzo v.
 City of Tampa, was allowed to proceed.
 Other forms of therapy, such as electroshock therapy, are still explicitly banned.
 The city filed a motion to dismiss.
 In November 2020, the 11th Circuit Court of Appeals voted 2–1 to declare ordinances banning conversion therapy on minors in Boca Raton and surrounding Palm Beach County a violation of the First Amendment of the Constitution.
 The American Academy of Pediatrics and the American Psychiatric Association are fully opposed to this pseudoscientific practice.
 This decision caused a circuit split; the Third Circuit and Ninth Circuit courts of appeals have upheld conversion therapy bans as constitutional.

-LGBT sanctuary city
+LGBTQ sanctuary city

-In September 2023, Lake Worth Beach, Florida became a "LGBT sanctuary city" to protect and defend LGBT rights.
+In September 2023, Lake Worth Beach, Florida became a "LGBTQ sanctuary city" to protect and defend LGBTQ rights.